JuulLinders/ComplexSystems.github.io/_posts/Blog Module 4 Testing the characteristics of Dynamical Systems.md

 ## Blog Module 4 Testing the characteristics of Dynamical Systems
 Up to now, you have read a lot about complex systems and their characteristics.
 This blog will give you a short recap of some important features, after which three specific characteristics of complex systems are explained.
-Lastly a further elaboration on testing for one of these characteristics is provided.
+Lastly a further elaboration on testing for two of these characteristics is provided.

 Dynamical systems can be defined as systems whose behavior evolves or changes over time.
 Those dynamical systems are considered complex if they entail nonlinear transitions and many interacting components.
 Those systems often show soft assembly, meaning they reflect a temporary coalition of coordinated entities.
 To make this easier to understand: opposed to this are non-biological systems that are hard molded.
 They are externally coordinated, while complex systems are not.
 Complex systems seem to regulate themselves.